The Continuum

-The Continuum was an online strategy game that combines turn-based war gaming with role-playing game-like character development and the collectability of a tabletop miniatures game.
+The Continuum is a discontinued online strategy game that combines turn-based war gaming with role-playing game-like character development and the collectability of a tabletop miniatures game.
 It takes place in the Crossworld, a new reality formed from the collapse of several formerly separate worlds that became unhinged in the space/time continuum.
 The game was developed by Seven Lights and launched on June 25, 2008.
 It has been discontinued as of 2011.

 Gameplay

 One starts by signing up, and receiving free units to build a squad that a player will use to battle other players and find usable equipment on the battlefield.
 A player can also purchase units with real money, whether in starter packs of 40, booster packs of 15, or individually.
 The developers have indicated that everyone may play for free, receiving one free booster pack upon registration.
 Once a player have purchased their units, they may begin spending their "ability points" to improve the units.
 Common units have one ability point to spend, Uncommon units have two, Rare units begin with three and Heroic units have four.
 As a player spend these ability points, they can choose what abilities their units will have in combat.
 A player's choices is important, though they gain additional ability points as their units level up, depending on their rarity.

 Next, a player must form their units into squads within an army.
 This is easily accomplished by either a simple click of a button or dragging the units into the squad header.
 Once an army is built, players can discuss the game in the lobby until a player find someone to challenge or is challenged by someone.

 After challenging or being challenged by an opponent, a player will choose the point value and map for their battle.
 Having chosen those aspects and the army that a player will use to battle, they then may explore the various sites for equipment before entering combat against their opponent.
 Once their squad makes contact with another squad, a player enters a combat screen.
 Here a player get to make use of those abilities that they purchased in the set-up stage.
 The battle selection screen is very customizable to prevent abuse of new players by more experience characters.